pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/OOW (Non-US) JIRA.md

 For Vix Hsieh:
 >Issue Invoice on PayPal.
 >
->JIRA Status: 'Invoice Needed' -> 'Awaiting Payment'
+>Reply to the issue and attach the Invoice.
 >
->Assignee: Vix Hsieh
+>JIRA will automatically assign the issue back to the reporter and update the issue status from 'Invoice Needed' to 'Awaiting Payment'.
 ---
 ### 5 - Confirm payment & offer info for return